Store manager: Roles and responsibilities

+Responsibilities may differ if a manager runs an independent store or works for a chain store.
+For example, a store manager of a chain may be asked to implement marketing strategies from internal marketing teams.

 Sales generation

 A store manager must meet the monthly, quarterly, or annual sales goals, depending on the company's fiscal cycle.
 This involves setting individual sales goals (quotas), holding contests for employees, or offering sales promotions.
 The manager may also find ways to make employees more productive to meet the goals.
 Thus, the store manager may be forced to reduce payroll expenditures by decreasing employees' hours, or otherwise reducing operating cost.
 A store manager should motivate their team to achieve the target set for the store.
 A store manager should set an example for their subordinates to follow.

 Safety and security

 The Store manager is the store's primary key-holder and may be called to the store before, during, or after business hours in the event of an emergency.
 They are also responsible for the safety of all customers and employees on store premises.
 Store managers may be required to hold safety meetings, especially as dictated by union practices in cases where store employees belong to a union.